Nightmare fuel: Introducing the Texas Toe-Biter

 BROWN: Yes.
 Both, they can be both.

-They’re typically in like ponds or lakes or slow moving streams.
+They’re typically in ponds or lakes or slow-moving streams.
 Sometimes if people’s swimming pool chemicals aren’t balanced properly, they can get into swimming pools.

 But they are also capable of being on land.
 The adults have wings, and they’re capable of flying.
 And so that’s actually how the adults will move to new locations.
 So if there’s not food in the pond that they’re in, they’ll emerge out of the pond and fly someplace else.
 Or if they’re looking for mates, then they can fly to a new water source.